 Practice locations and Times

 The team's volunteer coach requests the practice location, days, and times at equipment pick up in April.
 Unlike other sports, it is a big advantage to be able to practice on a dirt infield; and there are too few of these.
 Although it would be an incentive to release the practice fields to coaches who register early, it would be a big disadvantage to late registrants--so practice fields/times/days are awarded by lottery at equipment pick up.
 Most practices run for an hour, twice a week, in the evenings.
 Since spring soccer practices conflict with baseball for the first month or so, it is anticipated that many players will attend limited practices.
 GEYL suggests practicing with each sport once a week during the overlap.
 Games should not be compromised due to weekend soccer schedules and weekday baseball games.
-Practices will begin the week of May 1st; games will start the week of May 18th.
+Practices will begin the week of May 1st; games will start the middle of May.

 Games may be played at the Youth Sports Complex or Forbes Field in Greeley; Diamond Valley and Chimney Park in Windsor; Nelson Farm Park in Johnstown; and Eaton (to name a few) in the evenings, during the week.
 However, some Saturday games may be necessary.
 Generally, unless unusual circumstances exist, the first game of the weekday evening will be played at 5:30 p.m.
 All games must be concluded by 11:00 p.m.
 Generally, however, most of the younger age divisions are concluded by 8:30 p.m. and the older by 9:30 p.m.
 The Youth Sports Complex fields are divided into two 4-field pods: North and South.
 Fields are designated as Red, Blue, Green, and Yellow and correspond to the color of the bleachers and dug outs.
 Teams are guaranteed 5 games, including the double elimination, end of season tournament (see below).
 Games canceled due to weather will not be rescheduled unless a team is below the 5 game minimum.